Gambling addiction

 Gambling addiction is a behavioural addiction characterised by an uncontrollable urge to gamble.
 This may involve betting on sports at the bookies, playing online poker, gambling at the casino or spending huge amounts of money on scratchcards.
 Winning or losing can become relatively unimportant to those affected by gambling addiction; it is the act of gambling itself that becomes compulsive and difficult to control.

 Gambling addiction can creep up on an individual, or set in after a major triumph or defeat.
-It often accompanies other mental health issues like depression, anxiety and substance disorders, all of which can make gambling addiction harder to live with and treat.
+It often accompanies other mental health issues like depression, anxiety and substance disorders, all of which can make gambling abuse harder to live with and treat.

 What causes gambling addiction?